Choon Chew - Singapore Exchange Independent Non-Executive Chairman of the Board

 Currently Active Assets on Macroaxis

 Note that the Singapore Exchange information on this page should be used as a complementary analysis to other Singapore Exchange's statistical models used to find the right mix of equity instruments to add to your existing portfolios or create a brand new portfolio.
-You can also try the Portfolio File Import module to quickly import all of your third-party portfolios from your local drive in csv format.
+You can also try the AI Portfolio Architect module to use AI to generate optimal portfolios and find profitable investment opportunities.

 Complementary Tools for Singapore Pink Sheet analysis